QingTian1927/SearTxT-and-Texter/README.md

 ## Building From Source
 If you feel like compiling your own executables, you can theoretically do so with any compatible CPython compilers.
 Though the official releases were compiled with Nuitka, this section will provide instructions for Nuitka and PyInstaller.

+**Note:** I don't recommend building SearTxT or running the SearTxT binary on a Linux system due to potential memory leaks and just being very buggy in general.

 ### With Nuitka
 #### Prerequisites
 * Nuitka >= `1.3.6`